jessepav/lacygoill-wiki-backup/shell/job.md

 To circumvent the shell's hangup handling:

    - use nohup

      to tell the child process to ignore SIGHUP

    - use disown

-          to remove  the job from  the job table, which  tells the shell  to not send SIGHUP once the session ends
+     to remove the job from the job table, and tell the shell to not send SIGHUP once the session ends

-        - use a terminal multiplexer like tmux

-          so that the job is a child of the tmux server

 ### What does `$ disown` do?